rxydenxdxd/notes/DistributedDatabase.md

 | --------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |
 | In sharding, the fragmentation of data is done in a horizontal manner                         | In partitioning, the fragmentation of data is done in a vertical manner           |
 | In sharding, the data is divided into horizontal shards and is spread over multiple computers | Partitioning is about grouping subsets of data within a single database instance. |

+## Clustering

+- Database Clustering is the process of combining more than one servers or instances connecting a single database.
+Sometimes one server may not be adequate to manage the amount of data or the number of requests, that is when a Data Cluster is needed.